assemblymade/meta/app/views/help/questions/launching.markdown

 title: Who will build my app if I submit an idea?
 ---

 You, along with the Assembly community!
 If you have some skills (say, design) but need others to ship the product (say, development), then Assembly is a great place to find those people.
-Products require momentum and community support to succeed on Assembly, you nothing will ever ship if you submit an idea and walk away.
+Products require momentum and community support to succeed on Assembly.
+Nothing will ever ship if you submit an idea and walk away.

 If you help out on other products, start working on your idea and help people understand your vision, you’ll have no trouble generating interest from a talented group of people to work on your project.